Administrative Services Credential For Individuals Prepared in California

 - A Commission-approved program of specialized and professional preparation in

-administrative services resulting in the formal recommendation of the program sponsor or,
+administrative services, including the Administrative Performance Assessment (APA), resulting in the formal recommendation of the program sponsor or,

 - A one-year Commission-approved administrative services intern program consisting of